notwaldorf/notwaldorf.github.com/_posts/2015-11-22-a-year-in-review.markdown

 emails and tweets, it was knowing that there was absolutely nothing I could do about it other than wait.

-So I started working on dumb side projects to feel less miserable.
+So I started working on dumb side projects to feel better.
 I made a [link aliaser](http://meowni.ca/meowto/).
 I bought [dumb](http://canihaveapony.com/) domains.
 I wrote [blog](http://meowni.ca/posts/chromium-101/) [posts](http://meowni.ca/posts/chromium-owners) about the only thing that I knew, which was working on Chromium.